Short-tail Pipefish, Microphis brachyurus (Bleeker 1853)

 Biology

-Reproduction: Breeding occurs in freshwater regions of rivers and streams.
-Ovoviviparous (gives birth to live young) with the eggs brooded by males in a brood pouch on the underside of the trunk, originating on 1st–3rd trunk ring; pouch plates are well developed and membranous egg compartments present; males may be brooding at 120 mm SL.
+Breeds in freshwater regions of rivers and streams.
+The eggs brooded by the male parent in a brood pouch on the underside of the trunk, originating on 1st–3rd trunk ring; pouch plates are well developed and membranous egg compartments present; males may be brooding at 120 mm SL.

 Eggs are deposited in 1–14 transverse rows in 1–2 layers; Large males can brood several hundred eggs; male brood pouch contains between 18–287 eggs in Japanese specimens, each measuring ~1.16 mm.

-Larvae: Pelagic, marine; after being released from the male brood pouch, larvae grow and develop at sea, returning to freshwater areas to mature and breed.
-Newly released larvae have a well-developed finfold and indistinct body rings.
+After birth, the larvae grow and develop at sea, returning to freshwater areas to mature and breed.
+Newly released larvae have a well-developed fin fold and indistinct body rings.
 Body rings are present at an early stage, and the anal fin is reduced; pelagic juveniles may have a greatly enlarged tail.

 Fisheries